likewinter/typescript-webpack-boilerplate/README.md

-# Dead simple boilerplate for TypeScript development
+# Dead simple boilerplate for TypeScript with Webpack

 ### What's Included